Most Effective Acupressure Points for Toothache

 LI4 – Large Intestine 4 Point

 Another popular acupoint for treating chronic pain is the LI4 point.
 The acupoint offers multipurpose decongestant relief for headaches, toothaches, fever, eye problems, and more.
-You can use it for inducing labor as well.
-Therefore, if you are pregnant, we recommend that you do not use it.
+You can also use it to induce labor.
+Therefore, we recommend that you do not use it if you are pregnant.
 The Union Valley is on the highest point of the web between your thumb and index finger when together.

 TW13 – Triple Warner 13 Point

-The acupressure points to another vital spot to help you get rid of tooth pain.
-The Shoulder Meeting point you find on the outer side of your upper arm measures one thumb width on the back of the base of the upper arm and two finger widths towards your shoulder.
+The acupressure points to another vital spot to help you eliminate tooth pain.
+The Shoulder Meeting point on the outer side of your upper arm measures one thumb width on the back of the base of the upper arm and two finger widths towards your shoulder.
 You can stimulate both arms with steady pressure using your fingers for a minute until the pain subsides.
 Remember to breathe deeply.
 Furthermore, if you suffer from tennis elbow, arm pain, or shoulder pain, it helps to soothe the pain in those areas.

 SJ2 – San Jiao 2 Point

-The acupressure points are not well known but provide excellent relief for pain in the teeth.
-The Fluid Gate you find in the dorsum of your hand near the web between your 4th and 5th finger.
+The acupressure points are not well known but provide excellent relief for tooth pain.
+The Fluid Gate is found in the dorsum of your hand near the web between your 4th and 5th fingers.
 Stimulate both acupoints on both sides with intense pressure using one of your fingers for a minute.
-Alternatively, it also helps for sore throat, eye problems, malaria, and earache.
+Alternatively, it also helps with sore throat, eye problems, malaria, and earache.

 SJ5 – San Jiao 5 Point

 The SJ5 is the connecting point of your Yang Linking Vessel on the arm and helps clear hearing while alleviating pain.
 The acupoints are located two cun to the dorsal crease of your wrist on the joining line to SJ4 between the radius and ulna.
-Applying pressure, not only relieves toothache but also helps with pain in the fingers, hand tremors, and elbow pain.
+Applying pressure relieves toothache and helps with pain in the fingers, hand tremors, and elbow pain.

 Acupressure Points Feet and Legs for Toothache